isomerpages/imda-codesg/_infocomm-media-clubs-cca/Be Part of the Infocomm Media Club Community!.md

 <br>
 Please add in text, “An Infocomm Media Club, powered by the Infocomm Media Development Authority.” next to your club name.

-E.g. Chess Club, Green Club, Infocomm Club (An Infocomm Media Club, powered by the Infocomm Media Development Authority), Library Club
+E.g. Chess Club, Green Club, Infocomm Club (An Infocomm Media Club, powered by the Infocomm Media Development Authority) and Library Club

 #### Infocomm Media Club Telegram Channel